-And there will be times when others won’t be around, important tasks will loom before you, and you will not be able to get started, much less complete them.
+And there will be times when others won’t be around, important tasks will loom before you, and you cannot get started, much less complete them.

 So, how do you develop the habits of motivating yourself?
-Try these for starters.

-2. Set up a competition with yourself.
+2. Set up a competition with yourself

 Say to yourself, “I bet you can’t get that one wall painted in 45 minutes.”

 3. And what’s a competition without a reward?

-4. Tell others what you are going to do.
+4. Tell others what you are going to do

 Once you have told others, you pretty much “own” it, and you should be able to muster up the motivation so you won’t have to admit that you failed.

 6. If the task is physical, get that music on

-Get the last of those Christmas decorations down and put away; clean out that fridge; go through your closet and drawers and throw stuff away; go into that horrible place, the garage, and clean it.
+Get the last of those Christmas decorations down and put them away; clean out that fridge; go through your closet and drawers and throw stuff away; go into that horrible place, the garage, and clean it.

-7. Turn off your phone
+7. Turn off your phone to get motivated